AIQUANT-Tech/CardanoPyC/README.md

 # CardanoPyC
-A code repository for CardanoPY
+A code repository for CardanoPyC